Beth Simmons, Palmer LTER

 - The lesson would also be a good culminating activity allowing students to demonstrate their grasp of how various environmental factors influence each other and impact resident fauna.

 - Very strong description of science content: population dynamics of three species of Antarctic penguin (Adelie, Chinstrap, Gentoo) and relevant climatic factors.

-- The claim "strong evidence suggests that observed changes in Earth's climate are largely due to human activities" can be cited from the recent IPCC report.
+- The claim "strong evidence suggests that observed changes in Earth's climate are largely due to human activities" can be cited from recent IPCC reports.

 About the Pedagogy

-- Activity uses the jigsaw approach to students learning about and sharing the complex climatic issues related to shifting penguin populations on the West Antarctic Peninsula.
+- Activity uses the jigsaw approach to help students learn about the complex climatic issues related to shifting penguin populations on the West Antarctic Peninsula.